 - Electron microscopes.

 Radiation Safety testing of radiation producing machines is performed at acquisition, relocation, after major repair or maintenance, and on an annual basis.
-When a machine has a significant repair or maintenance performed (change of tube, generator, collimators, etc.) contact OEH&S to schedule the safety testing at 476-5303 or 502-5388.
+When a machine has a significant repair or maintenance performed (change of tube, generator, collimators, etc.) contact EH&S to schedule the safety testing at 476-5303 (UCSF East Campuses) or 502-7666 (UCSF West Campuses).
 Radiation safety testing of radiation producing machines includes:

 - The measurement of the x-ray potential energy versus the selected energy.